-While having a website is important, and potential greeting card reps may say they’d rather review your line on your website rather than receive sample cards, for the artist, I still believe this is not a best way to present your card line to a potential rep for the first time.
+While having a website is important, and potential greeting card reps may say they’d rather review your line on your website rather than receive sample cards, for the artist, I still believe this is not the best way to present your card line to a potential rep for the first time.
 Here's why:

 1-Websites often display a limited amount of cards on one page.